Code-Institute-Submissions/pjdijxhoorn-milestone1/readme.md

     -   #### First Time Visitor Goals

         1. As a First Time Visitor, I want to know more about Paul Dijxhoorn.
-        2. As a First Time Visitor, I want to have no trouble finding all information therefor I want a clear cut navagation.
+        2. As a First Time Visitor, I want to have no trouble finding all information therefore I want a clear cut navigation.
         3. As a First Time Visitor, I want to know what others think of Paul.

     -   #### Returning Visitor Goals